OutOfBandDevelopment/RunScripts/README.md

 allowing these to be ran acting local without actually installing these platforms on your system.

+The mappings are defined in [command_def.yaml](./MorePower/template_commands/command_def.yaml) The `.js` and `.hbs` files in the same directory may be used generate additional commands

 ## Notes

 You might need to disable entry points in the `manage app execution aliases` for